 Why them?
 Why then?

 By 1979 the anger of the British punk movement’s failed misfits was a pile of cold cinders.
-A monumental recession threatened school-leavers and graduates with the prospect of no jobs, seemingly for life… Yet from this black hole burst a British band whose pounding synthesised electro-pop was to define a glitzy new youth culture and change for ever the rhythm of UK pop charts from the RnB guitar to the bass and drum.
+A monumental recession threatened school-leavers and even graduates with the prospect of no jobs, seemingly for life… Yet from this black hole burst a British band whose pounding synthesised electro-pop was to define a glitzy new youth culture and change for ever the rhythm of UK pop charts from the RnB guitar to the bass and drum.